Stephen-Afari/Stephen-Afari/README.md

 Full Stack Developer
 --------------------

 I am a full stack developer with specialization in the MERN stack.
-I especially have a softspot for React/Redux and NodeJs and associated technologies.
+I especially have a softspot for Javascript, Typescript, React/Redux and NodeJs and associated technologies.
 I love to learn and continue to learn to develop my craft.

 *   🌍  I'm based in Ghana
 *   ✉️  You can contact me at [demorganafari@gmail.com](mailto:demorganafari@gmail.com)